anandijain/stream_list/README.md

 * spotify playlist lyrics search
 * a google earth tour of the silicon supply chain
 * plate techtonics modeling, mineral maps. deep sea mining and ocean acidification
+* legal precedence graph. gather up all court cases and extract dependency information and build a graph

 ### process and av